The Best GMAT Prep Courses

 Four out of five top-rated instructors

 Like Veritas Prep, e-GMAT has an impressive lineup of instructors.
-Its instructors claim four out of the top five instructors on GMAT Club and boast excellent reviews from Beat the GMAT. e-GMAT is serious when it comes to ensuring its instructors are prepared to teach ,with only a “handful” of those who apply invited to teach.
+Its instructors claim four out of the top five instructors on GMAT Club and boast excellent reviews from Beat the GMAT.
+The company is serious when it comes to ensuring its instructors are prepared to teach, inviting only a “handful” of applicants to actually teach.
 It also has every instructor go through over 50 hours of training.
 With that level of thoroughness and dedication involved, you can rest assured you’re getting your money’s worth with e-GMAT’s live online courses.

 Points to consider